eh-am/eh-am.github.io/content/posts/angular-mock-endpoint/index.md

 Amazing, now we just need to set up our proxy to use that planet instead of hitting the real server (which hasn't implemented the endpoint yet!)

-Update your `proxy.conf.js` with this new item
+Update your `proxy.conf.js` with this new item:

 ```javascript
   {
     context: ["/api/planets/1/"],